Quantumzhao/UIEngine/docs/milestones/02-framework-mvp-interaction-hardening.md

 - the post-acceptance removal of `Dataset` and `CLITestProject` is accepted as intentional cleanup because their useful fixture role is retained by `Examples/CyclicDomain`;
 - the five behavior-level CLI integration tests were restored against the reorganized project paths and namespaces;
-- current-state documents now describe the remaining legacy project consistently; and
+- the then-current documents described the remaining legacy project consistently; and
 - `dotnet build UIEngine.sln` completed with zero warnings and errors, and `dotnet test UIEngine.sln --no-build` passed all 29 tests (18 framework, 6 CLI, and 5 legacy-characterization tests).

 This is the Phase 2 starting baseline.
 The historical Milestone 01 acceptance record remains unchanged.